sillyash/S103/README.md

 ### Accessing the database

-To access the MariaDB commmand line and database, we use (the first time at least):
+To access the MariaDB CLI, we use:

 	sudo mysql